 US/Soviet Relations: US Ambassador Laurence Steinhardt warns Joseph Stalin that Germany is preparing to invade the USSR.
-Stalin does not place much credence in these types of warnings, but is gradually firming up defenses in the western zone of the Soviet Union anyway.
+Stalin does not place much credence in these types of warnings but is gradually firming up defenses in the western zone of the Soviet Union anyway.
 As the Stavka builds up forces in the west, however, they are placing them on the frontier and not further back in more defensible locations.
 The Soviet theory is that they will quickly counterpunch any German aggression and invade Poland.

 Soviet Military: While known details are sketchy, apparently on or about this date a German transport (either a Junkers Ju 52 previously ordered by the Soviets or a civil DC-2) lands in Moscow without detection by the Soviet air defense system.
 This breeds suspicion within the Politburo that the Red Air Force is engaging in a conspiracy against the state.
-This incident and a high accident rate within the air force eventually leads to a purge of air force officers in May/June 1941.
+This incident and a high accident rate within the air force eventually lead to a purge of air force officers in May/June 1941.

 US Military: While the Allies are far behind Germany in helicopter development, Igor Sikorsky is determined to catch up and take the lead.
 Flying his experimental Vought-Sikorsky VS-300 at his factory in Stratford, Connecticut, Sikorsky stays in the air for over an hour.
 Total flight time - much of it motionless - is 65 minutes and 14.5 seconds.
 While this is not yet an army project, the helicopter definitely is seen as having military applications once it is developed.

-|A view of the Flatiron building from the Worth Monument, NYC, 15 April 1941.
+|A view of the Flatiron Building from the Worth Monument, NYC, 15 April 1941.
 The view is largely unchanged today.|

 The US Senate Special Committee to Investigate the National Defense Program, aka the Truman Committee, holds its first meeting.
 Harry S. Truman, a senator from Missouri, heads an effort to investigate solutions to problems with US war production.
-In practice, Truman will crack down on war profiteering and waste in the procurement system.
+In practice, Truman will crackdown on war profiteering and waste in the procurement system.
 Personally driving his own Dodge car throughout the eastern half of the country, Truman will see first-hand how government contracts are enriching the few at the expense of the working people.
 He will work to open up the bidding process so that all regions of the country will benefit from military spending.
 Truman is not a Roosevelt backer and finds that many of Roosevelt's own programs are wasteful.
 While not a very sexy topic, procurement reform is vitally important to the development of the war effort and will propel Truman into the national consciousness.

 Yugoslavian Government: The Yugoslavian government, headed by King Peter II, reunites in Athens after hurried flights from Belgrade.
 Peter is the acknowledged leader of the government in exile.